 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Roasted Green Pepper and Tomato Breakfast Casserole is a good breakfast dish for any low-glycemic or low-carb diet, including any phase of the South Beach Diet.
-For Keto, use less tomatoes if you prefer, since they have the most carbs.
+Roasted Green Pepper and Tomato Breakfast Casserole is a good breakfast dish for any low-glycemic or low-carb diet, including any phase of the original South Beach Diet.

 Find More Recipes Like This One: